 Prior to enrollment in any clinical nursing course each D.N.P. student must show proof of:

 - Professional liability insurance provided through a TWU student liability group policy.

 - Current professional licensure to practice as a Registered Nurse in Texas (APRN), unencumbered.

 - Current immunizations as required by Texas Law.

 - Prior to enrollment in the clinical residency courses, the D.N.P. student must have completed at least 1 year of full-time experience as an APRN.

-- Students admitted to the doctoral program provisionally, based on low GPA or GRE/MAT, must complete the first 12 semester credit hours of coursework with a grade of B or better in each course; at least 6 semester credit hours must be in nursing courses.
-A provisionally admitted student will be dismissed from the program if a grade of C or lower is made in any course during the probationary period.
+- Students admitted to the doctoral program provisionally, based on low GPA, must complete the first 12 semester credit hours of coursework with a grade of B or higher in each course; at least 6 semester credit hours must be in nursing courses.
+A provisionally admitted student will be dismissed from the program if a grade of C or lower is made in any course during the provisional period.

 500 contact hours in the selected area(s) of clinical expertise.

-Written analysis of a clinical problem or issue based on current scientific evidence, informatics, and technological advances.
-The project is not a research project; the project is an evidence-based solution to a clinical problem, or quality improvement of a current clinical problem.
+Written analysis of a practice gap or issue based on current internal organizational data, scientific evidence, informatics, and technological advances.
+The D.N.P. project is quality improvement and evidence-based solution to a practice gap and the need for quality improvement of a current healthcare practice problem.